 Make your perfect research match at Queen Mary: Postgraduate Research Studentships

 Scholarships are available across all academic faculties, including Barts and The London School of Medicine and Dentistry.
 They will be awarded to the best qualified applicants from around the globe.
-The application deadline is 30 November 2012 for all projects in the School of Medicine and Dentistry, and 31 January 2013 for all other projects.
+The application deadline is 11 November 2013 for all projects in the School of Medicine and Dentistry, 2 December 2013 for Law studentships, and 31 January 2014 for all other projects.

 We do everything we can to help students secure funding, and administer a huge range of funding opportunities throughout the year.
 You can find out more about some of these in this section, but it is also worth checking school and department websites, as many studentships, prizes and bursaries are run and allocated at school and departmental level.

 If you are an international student, you may also wish to visit the international funding pages for more information.

 There are two main costs for postgraduate students: fees and living expenses.
 The cost of living in London will depend on your lifestyle.
 Typically, postgraduates need at least £12,000 to cover food, accommodation, travel, books and so on for a full year (ie, 52 weeks).
 Under UK border Agency rules, international students are expected to have £600 a month for each dependant, in addition to the £1,000 a month for themselves

 The Advice and Counselling Service offers detailed information and advice about additional sources of funding for postgraduate students including: hardship funds and bursaries, student bank accounts and loans, part-time work and trusts and charities.
 We can also offer guidance about ways of saving money as a student, including reduced price travel schemes, health costs assistance and council tax exemptions or reductions.